Toroi01/Meme-On-Point/README.md

   <li><a href ="https://github.com/graykode/gpt-2-Pytorch">gpt-2-Pytorch</a></li>
 </ul>

-In this <a href="https://docs.google.com/presentation/d/15xPMY6AHkiMvZ98to44gk7TOOcEmeVmGvK_MmjsXpKU/edit?usp=sharing">slides</a> we explain how to bot works and their functionalities (in catalan).
+In this <a href="https://docs.google.com/presentation/d/15xPMY6AHkiMvZ98to44gk7TOOcEmeVmGvK_MmjsXpKU/edit?usp=sharing">slides</a> we explain how it works and their functionalities (in catalan).